inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 While I was writing this post I realize that just as Markdown is, resources are everywhere!
 I though it would be useful to end this posts by providing a personal selection of links below.
-Before proceeding, I shall mention the existence of several of [Awesome lists](https://github.com/sindresorhus/awesome) where you will find even more resources.
-There is even a [list that lists such lists](https://github.com/tajmone/markdown-guide#awesomeness).
+Before proceeding, I shall mention the existence of several [Awesome lists](https://github.com/sindresorhus/awesome) where you will find even more resources.
+Even better, a [list that lists such lists](https://github.com/tajmone/markdown-guide#awesomeness).
 I recommend you have a look at the list created by [mundimark](https://github.com/mundimark/awesome-markdown) and and the one by [BubuAnabelas](https://github.com/BubuAnabelas/awesome-markdown).